drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### capitalization, general
 The [Purdue OWL explains the rules for using capital letters](https://owl.purdue.edu/owl/general_writing/mechanics/help_with_capitals.html).
 NB: When referring to someone by title, capitalize the title if it precedes their name: *President Lincoln.* Don't capitalize titles that refer generically to the idea of the title: *College presidents need to listen to faculty.* Don't capitalize titles that come after the name: *Ted Cruz is a senator who has not always gotten along with his own party.* But: *Senator Cruz spoke at the luncheon.*
 #### capitalization, *armed forces*
-"Capitalize only as a proper name (*Armed Forces Day*), not as a noun (*the armed forces*) or adjective (*an armed-forces member*).
+"Capitalize only as a proper name (*Armed Forces Day*), not as a noun (*the armed forces*) or adjective (*an armed forces member*).
 Lower case unless part of a title or when preceded by *U.S.*, as in *U.S. Armed Forces*."
 Source: [US Navy Style Guide](http://www.navy.mil/tools/view_styleguide_all.asp).
 #### *case-by-case*
 Bryan Garner, in his *Dictionary of Modern Legal Usage,* explains that this phrase needs to be hyphenated when appearing before the noun it modifies, but not hyphenated when appearing after it.
-So: *on a case-by-case basis:; *the court developed this doctrine case by case.*
+So: *on a case-by-case basis*; *the court developed this doctrine case by case.*
 #### *Catholic, catholic*
 Capitalize *Catholic* when it has anything to do with the Catholic Church, (e.g., *St. Edward's is a Catholic university.*) The word *catholic* can be an adjective, lower-cased, connoting "universal," "broad-minded," "wide-ranging," and the like.
 #### *cite* vs *site* vs. *sight*
-These words sound the same, but differ in meaning.
-In writing, to *cite* something is to refer to something and show a source for it, such as citing an article that you used in writing a paper or a lawyer citing a statute in their legal argument. *Site* means location, e.g., a construction site (physical location) or a social media site (online location). *Sight* means the ability to see, or something that is seen (e.g, *I am going to New York City to see the sights*).
+These words sound the same but differ in meaning.
+In writing, to *cite* something is to refer to something and show a source for it, such as citing an article that you used in writing a paper or a lawyer citing a statute in their legal argument. *Site* means location, e.g., a construction site (physical location) or a social media site (online location). *Sight* means the ability to see, or something that is seen (e.g., *I am going to New York City to see the sights*).
 #### classic style
 Classic style, a term coined by Francis Noel-Thomas and Mark Turner, describes a middle style between informal and formal.
 It aims for clarity and economy of expression.
 The goal is to make writing sound like educated speech (not stuffy speech, not highfalutin speech) and to create a confident, thoughtful persona through stylistic choices that are deeper than just the surface features of text.
 [Here is a good summary of classic style](https://www.stafforini.com/blog/summary-of-clear-and-simple-as-the-truth/).
 [Here is much more on classic style, including caveats](https://classicprose.com/csguide.html#RATIONALE.COURSE).
 #### cliche
 A cliche can be any overused metaphor, word, or phrase that you've heard or read so many times that any clarity or vividness it might once have had is gone.
 Examples: *tried and true, easier said than done, student-centered learning, at the end of the day, straight and narrow, paradigm shift, think outside the box, everyone is entitled to their own opinion*, etc. Try to avoid cliches in your own writing.
 Here is a [website listing common cliches](http://clichesite.com/alpha_list.asp?which=lett+1).
 #### commas with coordinating conjunctions
 Bryan Garner explains [the basics of handling this tricky situation](http://www.lawprose.org/lawprose-lesson-198-commas-with-coordinating-conjunctions/).
-#### comma after introductory element
+#### comma after an introductory element
 Introductory elements are dependent clauses that set up, contextualize, or introduce the main subject-verb part of a sentence (i.e., the independent clause).
 Example: *Before I could kill Count Dracula, I had to find a wooden stake.* Introductory elements often (but not always) require a comma.
 [The Texas A&M Writing Center explains more here](https://writingcenter.tamu.edu/Students/Writing-Speaking-Guides/Alphabetical-List-of-Guides/Punctuation/Comma-Guide).
 #### comma with nonrestrictive element
 Writers often stumble by not using commas with restrictive clauses.
 What's a restrictive clause?
 As the Writing Center at Texas A&M explains, "If you can eliminate the element [of the sentence] without altering \[your meaning\], then it’s a nonrestrictive element and should be marked off with commas."
 [More advice and explanation from A&M's Writing Center](https://writingcenter.tamu.edu/Students/Writing-Speaking-Guides/Alphabetical-List-of-Guides/Punctuation/Comma-Guide) can be found under Nonrestrictive Elements (or “Extra Stuff”).